micro/network/docs/README.md

 ![Architecture](images/arch3.png)

 Developers contribute services to the network and build on each others work.
+Services are open source by default and those built by Micro reside in the shared monorepo [micro/services](https://github.com/micro/services), where anyone can contribute via a pull request.

 ### Identity